ansible-collections/netapp.ontap/README.md

 # Release Notes

+## 21.16.0

+### Bug Fixes
+  - na_ontap_volume: report error when attempting to change the nas_application tiering control from disalllowed to required, or reciprocally.

 ## 21.15.1

 ### Bug Fixes
-- na_ontap_export_policy_rule -- Fixed bug that prevent ZAPI and REST calls from working correctly
+  - na_ontap_export_policy_rule - Fixed bug that prevent ZAPI and REST calls from working correctly.

 ## 21.15.0